NamithaArvapalli/Cybersecurity/README.md

 Network Scanning and Analysis using Nmap & Wireshark

-Overview:
+📌 Overview
-This project demonstrates basic to intermediate-level network scanning using Nmap, along with packet analysis using Wireshark, and identification of potential security risks in a local network environment.
+It demonstrates basic to intermediate-level network scanning using Nmap, along with packet analysis using Wireshark, and identification of potential security risks in a local network environment.

-Tools Used:
+🔧 Tools Used

 Nmap – Network scanner for host discovery and port scanning.

 Wireshark – Packet analysis tool for monitoring and interpreting network traffic.

 Operating System – Windows 10 / Linux (Ubuntu)

-Tasks Performed
+📂 Tasks Performed

-1.Installation & Setup
+✅ 1.
+Installation & Setup
-Installed Nmap from the official site.
+Installed Nmap from the official site. nmap --version
-Verified installation using:
-nmap --version

-2.Local Network Discovery
+✅ 2.
+Local Network Discovery
 Identified local IP and subnet using: ipconfig   (Windows) ifconfig/ip a   (Linux)
-Defined the target range: 192.168.1.0/24.
+Defined the target range

-3.TCP SYN Scan (Stealth Scan)
+✅ 3.
+TCP SYN Scan (Stealth Scan)
-Scanned the local network to discover active hosts and open ports: nmap -sS 192.168.1.0/24
+Scanned the local network to discover active hosts and open ports: nmap -sS <target-ip>

-4.Packet Analysis with Wireshark
+✅ 4.
+Packet Analysis with Wireshark
-Captured and analyzed TCP SYN packets during the scan. tcp.flags.syn == 1 && tcp.flags.ack == 0
+Captured and analyzed TCP SYN packets during the scan.

-5.Port and Service Enumeration
+✅ 5.
+Port and Service Enumeration
-Identified common services and ports using: nmap -sV
+Identified common services and ports using: nmap -sV <target-ip>
-Researched services like SSH (22), HTTP (80), RDP (3389), and others.
+Researched services like SSH (22), HTTP (80), TCP, and others.

-6.Risk Analysis
+✅ 6.
+Risk Analysis
 Evaluated each open port for potential security threats.
-Recommended actions (e.g., disabling Telnet, enforcing SSH keys, restricting RDP).

-OUTPUT:
---> These are the open ports
-PORT     STATE SERVICE
-135/tcp  open  msrpc
-445/tcp  open  microsoft-ds
-3306/tcp open  mysql
-8009/tcp open  ajp13
-8099/tcp open  unknown
-53/tcp   open  domain